christiangoeschel/passwdreset/README.md

 ` scp PATH/passwordreset.sh root@VPS_IP:/root && ssh root@VPS_IP "chmod 777 passwordreset.sh; source passwordreset.sh" `
 </br>
 </br>
+Change "VPS_IP" to your VPS' IPv4 address and make sure that the path to the downloaded script file is correct and change the "PATH/" in "PATH/passwordreset.sh" if necessary.
+</br></br>
+Now hit enter and let your computer execute the command.
+</br></br>
 You will be asked to enter a password twice this will be the password for the rescue mode that you have previously received via email.
 After that the script will be deployed and executed and you will simply have to follow the few instructions and complete the password changing process.
 </br>